Title: The Monsters We Defy

 Long nights make Max ache for his mother.

 His memories of her are hazy, but he can remember, or imagines he remembers, a soft hand in his hair and her scent, like flowers and fresh bread, and her voice, humming a sweet lullaby—a light, melodious refrain that he'd gasp to himself sometimes when his stepmother would leave him bloody.

 Some days Dorotea would order the entire household to leave him alone to suffer for hours before she'd condescend to let someone drag him inside, to a bed most of the time, a healing tub if she was feeling generous.
-In those dark aftermaths, he would half-sob that tune mindlessly, and try not to weep.
+In those dark aftermaths, he would half-sob that tune and try not to weep.
 His mother would not have wanted him to weep.
 She had called him her strong boy, her sweet, strong boy; for her, he would not cry.
 He would unwrap those memories then.
 Carefully, because they were fragile things, good things, their ends tattered and worn from use.
-His mother's scent to counter the smell of his own blood; his mother's hand in his hair to block out the memory of Dorotea's fingers like steel hooks hauling him up by his hair; his mother's voice to replace Dorotea's derision and ridicule.
+His mother's scent to counter the smell of his own blood; his mother's hand to block out the memory of Dorotea's fingers like steel hooks dragging him by his hair; his mother's voice to replace Dorotea's derision and ridicule.